GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ## Cookbook {: #cookbook }

-Because it is always better to start coding with examples, here are some that may help.
+Here's some code samples to get you started.

 ### Check for permission

-The [Permissions API] allows checking whether the `"nfc"` permission was granted previously.
+The [Permissions API] allows checking whether the `"nfc"` permission was granted.
 This example shows how to scan NFC tags without user interaction if access was previously granted, or show a button otherwise.
 Note that the same mechanism works for writing NFC tags as it uses the same permission under the hood.